shakib75bd/Simple-Chat-App-Terminal-with-Java/README.md

 2. Navigate to the folder

+3. If you use different devices on same network, use the ip address of the server device on Client.java file first.

-3. Compile and run the Server.java first
+4. Compile and run the Server.java first

 ```sh
 javac Server.java
 java Server
 ```

-4. Now compile and run the Client.java
+5. Now compile and run the Client.java

 ```sh
 javac Client.java
 java Client
 ```

-5. Text from the Client first.
+6. Text from the Client first.

 Thats it.
 Now chat continuously.